kentcdodds/old-kentcdodds.com/content/blog/how-to-use-react-context-effectively/index.md

-I really like passing `dispatch` this way and as a side benefit, `dispatch` is stable for the lifetime of the component that created it, so you don't need to worry about passing it to `useEffect` dependencies lists (it makes no difference whether it's included or not).
+I really like passing `dispatch` this way and as a side benefit, `dispatch` is stable for the lifetime of the component that created it, so you don't need to worry about passing it to `useEffect` dependencies lists (it makes no difference whether it is included or not).

-If you're not typing your JavaScript (you probably should consider it if you haven't), then the error we throw for missed action types is a failsafe.
+If you are not typing your JavaScript (you probably should consider it if you have not), then the error we throw for missed action types is a failsafe.
 Also, read on to the next section because this can help you too.

 ## What about async actions?